-- --Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - --Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - --Creatively impart information to engage your audience - --Persuasively support your point of view through in-class dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - --Recognize how business (and other) leaders react and respond to issues - --Be aware that everything you say and do may be 'on the record' - --Stop rambling and start connecting every time you speak and communicate
+- --Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - -- Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - -- Creatively impart information to engage your audience - --Persuasively support your point of view through in-class dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - --Recognize how business (and other) leaders react and respond to issues - --Stop rambling and start connecting every time you speak and communicate

 Course specifics: You will be called upon to deliver several different types of presentations during the semester.
 You will be required to email a hard copy of most assignments, even if you don't present on a particular day.
-At times you will also be asked to critique others' presentations and are asked to be fair-minded in your assessments.
 In many classes you will also participate in a segment entitled "Newsworthy/Cringeworthy"-discussing examples of people or groups who have made a positive or negative impression on you in any type of communication.
-You should come prepared and actively engage in discussion.
+Be prepared to actively engage in discussion.
 There will also be random "Lightning Rounds" of impromptu mini-speeches on topics of the day.
 There is no right or wrong here--just your observations and opinions.
 These portions of class will be factored into your final grade; you are highly encouraged to actively participate.

-Special note: There is no required textbook for this class.
-Therefore, it is imperative that you take complete notes in each class in handwritten form in a notebook rather than electronically in any form.
-Studies have shown that you will have a better retention keeping a written record.
+There is no required textbook for this class.
+All material will be shown & discussed in real time during class and won't appear anywhere else.
+It is imperative that you take handwritten notes; electronic devices may not be used.
 Many topics will be covered at a fairly rapid pace.
-Your attendance is mandatory.
-If you absolutely cannot attend, you must let me know immediately as it may impact your overall grade.
+If you absolutely cannot attend, you must let me know immediately.
 It is your responsibility to seek out a classmate regarding material covered that day.
 You must still turn in all assignments by the designated deadline, even if you are unable to attend class for a specific reason.
-Any missed deadline will be reflected in your grade for that project.
+Attendance is mandatory.
+Any unexcused absences (failure to notify me prior to start of class) or missed assignment deadlines will result in a markdown of your overall semester grade.
+No exceptions.

 Grades: For most assignments you will receive a letter grade: A(excellent), B(very good), C(average), D(poor), F (automatic for any incomplete assignments).

+Your grade is based upon these factors:

+1/3: Graded speeches, for-credit assignments, quizzes.

+1/3: Mid-term group presentation and final oral presentation.

+1/3: Attendance and active participation in class.

-Your grades are based upon many factors: mandatory attendance, active participation, periodic written quizzes and understanding of material, personal development & oral delivery, originality and creativity, and overall improvement.
-The last factor is very important: you are encouraged to make every effort to try during the various projects.
-Personal progress is important and will be noted.
-In some isolated cases you will receive a 'complete' for an assignment; I will be very clear up front about grade expectations during each project.
-You will receive each grade in a timely fashion.
-Mid-term and final exam presentations will be more heavily weighed.
+I will be very clear up front about grade expectations during each project.
+You will receive each grade in a timely fashion along with critique and/or observations.